 Tip #4: When in doubt, freeze!

 However, there are lots of fruits and vegetables that can be cooked, canned, and/or frozen to preserve their lifespan.
-I often make pasta sauce from tomatoes, or just blanch them and then freeze them whole.
+To store vegetables like tomatoes I often make pasta sauce, or just blanch them and then freeze them whole.
 With peaches, apples, or pears, I will often make pie fillings that can be frozen for later use.
 I can’t tell you how wonderful it is to taste a fresh peach pie in the middle of January!

 Do you have any farmer’s market tips that you’d like to share with me?
 I’d love to hear them in the comments below!